jkjk822/ParallelBOAT/README.md

 ## Running Instructions

-This project was developed in Intellij, so we highly recommend building and running it through there
+This project was developed in Intellij, so we recommend building and running it through there.

+Command Line Run:

+$ cd <path to project directory>/ParallelBOAT
+$ javac src/parallelBOAT/*.java src/parallelBOAT/tree/java
+$ java -cp src/ parallelBOAT.Driver

 ## Overview of Files